Doxdxo/Alt/README.md

 .𖥔 Back to introduction , my name is Xen, but idm being called as the charac im cosplaying as !
 Nicknames are fine as well, but please ask for my consent !

-.𖥔 Being on Busy stats on pt doesn't mean I'm not open for cuds + hide, so please come and hug with the homeless... ⤷ me ... i also wouldn't mind if you cud with me when i'm sitting w/ friends! :D But uh before you do, please whisper me and iwc if they're on dni ^-^'
+.𖥔 Being on Busy stats on pt doesn't mean I'm not open for cuds + hide, and even if c+h is not stated on my name ! so please come and hug with the cool guy... i also wouldn't mind if you cud with me while i'm sitting w/ friends! :D But uh before you do, please whisper me and iwc if they're on dni ^-^'

 。★.𖥔 *__PRNS__* :
 ⤷